Citrix Hypervisor

 This field is set either:

-• After host installation, if you have chosen “Enable thin provisioning” option in the host installer, or
+• After host installation, if you have chosen the “Enable thin provisioning” option in the host installer, or

 • By running xe host-enable-local-storage-caching host=host sr-uuid=sr. The command requires the specified host to be disabled.
 Shut down the VMs when you use this command.